-Although Grayton Beach offers quite a few beach houses for rent, we chose a bed-and-breakfast named the Hibiscus Coffee and Guesthouse.
-Owned by Kurt and Barbara Tape and operated by innkeeper Stephanie Vantassell, the Hibiscus has 12 tidy units housed in three buildings – Bert's Barn, Hibiscus Flats and Hibiscus House – situated among beautiful informal gardens.
+Grayton Beach offers quite a few beach houses for rent, such as the bed-and-breakfast named the Hibiscus Coffee and Guesthouse.
+The Hibiscus has 12 tidy units housed in three buildings – Bert's Barn, Hibiscus Flats and Hibiscus House – situated among beautiful informal gardens.
 A fourth building, Woodpecker Cottage, has been converted into a guest room.

 Each room has a distinctive theme and vintage furnishings.
-We enjoyed our stay in the Funky Bird room, decorated with bird themed art works.
+A favorite room among many, the Funky Bird room is decorated with bird themed art works.
 I loved the Old Florida-style buildings.
 The wood floors, large porches and native plant gardens made me feel a bit like I'd been transported to a simpler time (without giving up cable TV and Wi-Fi).

 Breakfast, Hibiscus Style

-After breakfast we enjoyed exploring the upstairs library and sitting on the second floor porch listening to birds and the sounds of friendly conversation from the garden below.
-It's easy to fall into the slower pace of a small town, but we did want to do some exploring.
+After breakfast,enjoy exploring the upstairs library and sitting on the second floor porch listening to birds and the sounds of friendly conversation from the garden below.
+It's easy to fall into the slower pace of a small town, but there is plenty to explore.

-First on our list of “must-see” things was the beach.
-Even though it was just a short walk up the street, we chose to drive, since we had plenty of gear with us.
-When we arrived, two things immediately impressed us: The sand is deep and pure white, like coarse sugar, and the water is the clearest, calmest emerald green we could have imagined.
-At a comfortable 78 degrees, the clear Gulf waters were delightful, even though the calendar had turned the page to October.
+First on your list of “must-see” things is the beachIt’s just a short walk up the street!
+When you arrive, two things will immediately impress you: The sand is deep and pure white, like coarse sugar, and the water is the clearest, calmest emerald green we could have imagined.
+At a comfortable 78 degrees, the clear Gulf waters are delightful –you’ll even forget the calendar had turned the page to October.

-We couldn't resist exploring other beaches in the area.
-A short drive up Scenic Highway 30-A took us to Blue Mountain, Santa Rosa and Dune Allen beaches.
+If you get the urge to explore other beaches in the area, don’t fight it.
+A short drive up Scenic Highway 30-A takes you to Blue Mountain, Santa Rosa and Dune Allen beaches.
 All have the same brilliant white sand and emerald-green water.
 The public beach accesses have restrooms, changing facilities and boardwalks to the beach.

 A Little Something to Eat

-The restaurant most highly recommended to us was Stinky's Fish Camp.
-Located in Santa Rosa Beach, this unassuming restaurant along Scenic 30-A provided us with a quiet, tasty lunch: an Amberjack Po' Boy sandwich for me, and a “Great Big Salad” for Sue.
-We both enjoyed the dark brown Gumbo soup, and we indulged ourselves by ordering homemade pecan pie and ice cream for dessert.
+The restaurant most highly recommended is Stinky's Fish Camp.
+Located in Santa Rosa Beach, this unassuming restaurant along Scenic 30-A provides you with a quiet, tasty lunch: an Amberjack Po' Boy sandwich , or “Great Big Salad” along with countless other delicious options.
+Enjoy the dark brown Gumbo soup, and we indulge yourselves by ordering homemade pecan pie and ice cream for dessert.